opensvc/docs.opensvc.com/source/agent.architecture.rst

 The OpenSVC daemon runs the node scheduler every minute, which in turn runs each service schedulers in separate threads.

-Each task of the node scheduler can be executed directly through the nodemgr command, and each task of the service scheduler can be executed directly through the svcmgr command.
+Each task of the node scheduler can be executed directly through the om node command, and each task of the service scheduler can be executed directly through the svcmgr command.

 Most tasks produce data sent to the collector for site-level aggregation.